 Whether you need to update your kitchen or fix a leaky roof, a home improvement or repair project probably won’t be cheap.

-The average cost for a major remodel of a kitchen is between $25,800 and $42,000, according to the 2018 Houzz Kitchen Trends Study.
+The median cost for a major kitchen remodel was about $35,000 in mid-2019, according to the 2020 Houzz Kitchen Trends Study.
 And if you need to replace your roof, you’re looking at an average cost of $7,211, according to December 2019 data from HomeGuide.

 As a line of credit, a HELOC allows for flexibility around both borrowing and repaying money.
 But it can also require borrowers to stay especially disciplined when it comes to taking out funds and repaying their lenders.

 In its simplest form, a HELOC works somewhat like a credit card.
 You can borrow money up to a certain credit limit set by the lender and then pay back the borrowed amounts along with interest.
 This option can offer more flexibility — you can even withdraw and make payments on a daily or weekly basis, if necessary.

 If you’re approved for a HELOC, lenders may allow you to withdraw money during a fixed time known as a draw period.